RauliL/plorth/docs/api.md

   <dd>any, any, any</dd>
 </dl>

-Copies second top-most value of the stack into top-most value of the stack.
+Copies second topmost value of the stack into topmost value of the stack.